nerdfiles/douadevops/ii.md

     eventually this node will always trust that Alice controls 1337 BTC as of Nov 22nd 2016

-By periodic table of information's common consensus protocols:
+By periodic table of information's common consensus protocols, we add two more:

 ### Formal Input Specification

-    a priori necessity
+    a posteriori necessity             natural kind forms
-    eventually could always trust      (proofs who contribute to a bloom filter       <>[] immutable DataSet [dictatorship of
+    must always trust                  (proofs who contribute to a bloom filter       [][] immutable DataSet [dictatorship of
                                         insufficiency, qualitative
                                         indistinguishability, Kripkean